bavrillon/PI-Recylage_Al/README.md

 1. Launch the Streamlit interface.
 2. Select or import scrap data (manual entry or Excel file).
 3. Choose the plant and alloy to optimize.
-4. Run the optimization for cost, CO2, or alloy, with or without scrap.
+4. With or without scrap, run the optimization for cost, CO2, or scrap utilization, .
 5. View and export the results.

 ---